imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 2. In the Create container registry blade, set the following property values

     a.
-Registry name: Enter a unique name, such as contosoeventsSUFFIX
+Registry name: Enter a unique name, such as contosoeventsSUFFIX.

     b.
 Subscription: Select your subscription.

     c.
-Resource group: Select the existing **hands-on-lab** resource group previously created
+Resource group: Select the existing **hands-on-lab** resource group previously created.

     d.
 Location: Select the same location as the hands-on-lab resource group.